 I am saddened that there is yet another Singapore rule to abide by with another reason to be fined.

 Q: How would you rate the public transport in Singapore?
-Do you need to own a car, or is the public transport sufficient for getting around?
+Do you need to own a car, or is public transport sufficient for getting around?
 What are the different options?

-The cost of a car is extortionate here, five times UK prices because of COE and tax; honestly there is no need to own one, but locals see it as another must-have status symbol.
+The cost of a car is extortionate here, five times UK prices because of COE and tax; honestly, there is no need to own one, but locals see it as another must-have status symbol.

-I moved close to work and cycle to and from every day (10 min journey).
+I moved close to work and cycle to and from every day (10-min journey).

 About living in Singapore